millionart/UnityShaderGraphHelper/README.md

 4. Key + L Button to create node.

+5. (Optional) If you are also using [Shader Graph Variables](https://github.com/Cyanilux/ShaderGraphVariables), open Edit -> Shortcuts and search for sg and remove all shortcuts.

 ### Known Issues :

 - The A, O and F keys can only be inputted when the mouse icon is I Beam.